Yale Summer Session in Paris: Belle Époque France | Study Abroad | Yale University

 None

-Ellen Handler Spitz is Senior Lecturer in Humanities at Yale.
-She has written numerous books on the arts, literature, and psychology, and from 2001 to 2019 served as Honors Professor of Visual Arts at the University of Maryland.
+Dr. Spitz has written numerous books on the arts, literature, and psychology, and from 2001 to 2019 served as Honors Professor of Visual Arts at the University of Maryland.

-R. Howard Bloch is Sterling Professor of French at Yale and has written widely on the literature and art of the Middle Ages as well as the late nineteenth century.
-His latest book is Paris and Her Cathedrals (W.W.
+Professor Bloch has written widely on the literature and art of the Middle Ages as well as the late nineteenth century.
+His latest book is titled Paris and Her Cathedrals (W.W.
 Norton).

 Yale Summer Session Programs Abroad updates program budgets in late January.
 Please note the year listed on the button below.